jitendra-dhadavi/jitendra-dhadavi/README.md

 I am a Full Stack Javascript Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications. **Expert in Angular**, with additional skills in Ionic, React, Node.js, and MongoDB.
-Committed to continuous learning and innovation.
+- 🔭 **Currently working as a Software Engineer**, contributing to frontend & backend development.
+- 🏆 **Expert in Angular**, with strong experience in Ionic, React, Node.js, and MongoDB.

-- :seedling: Exploring Technical Content Writing.
+- 💡 Passionate about **problem-solving** and optimizing JavaScript algorithms.
+- 📖 **Learning & Innovating** new things every day!

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- ⚡ **In my free time**, I solve problems on **GeeksforGeeks** and read tech articles.

 ### :hammer_and_wrench: Languages and Tools :
   <div>